AniKhachatryan/ckd/README.md

 # provide custom model
 ckd --model '/path/to/model.pkl'
 ```

-## Methods
-For information about model development, see the jupyter notebook at ckd/notebooks/CKD_AniKh_Wemanity.ipynb

 ## Support
 Do not hesitate to contact Ani (ani.d.khachatryan@gmail.com) for any questions related to this Python library.